 For most cases this is simply the faction type that matches the type of

-entity to be produced (ie: Weapon producers produce weapons).
-There are,
+entity to be produced (ie: Manufacturing factions produce weapons, ships, etc.).

-'Worker' type NPCs, class 'Conversation', are used in
+'Worker' type NPCs, a type of Civil NPC, are used in

 production.
 The NPCs must be in the facility/station and be managed by